 Special rule for elections to use balances in excess of the minimum required contribution.
 Section 1.430(f)-1(f)((3)(ii) of the regulations provides an exception to the general rule requiring that any elections to use the funding standard carryover balance and/or prefunding balance to offset the minimum required contribution are irrevocable.
 Under this exception, such an election may be revoked to the extent that the amount of the election exceeds the minimum required contribution for the plan year as reported in line 34.
-If the election is not revoked by the applicable deadline, the balances are decreased by the full amount of the election.
 If a timely election is made to revoke the excess amount, report only the amount of the election used to offset the minimum required contribution on line 35.
 If the excess amount is not revoked by means of a timely election, report the full amount of the election on line 35 even if it exceeds the minimum required contribution reported on line 34.